10 periods, 45 minutes in length

 practice and apply color theory.
 For example how to use cool colors to create areas of shadow.

 Introduce students to the concept of background, middle ground, and foreground and have them look at landscapes to identify what is located in these areas of the painting.
-Also, introduce students to the idea of focal point and ask what the focal point is in some landscape paintings from art history.
+Also, introduce students to the idea of a focal point and ask what the focal point is in some landscape paintings from art history.

 You will also need to demonstrate how to set up a palette, how much paint is needed, and how to clean up and care for brushes.
 Generally, teachers report The bottom dispensing condiment squeeze bottles to be the most effective way to manage paint storage and distribution.
 See List Resources for a link to the style recommended.